syncfusion-content/blazor-docs/blazor/diagram/style.md

 ## How to customize the symbol palette while hovering over a symbol

-To change the appearance of the symbol palette while hovering over a symbol, use the following CSS code:
+To customize the visual appearance of symbols in the symbol palette during mouse hover interactions, apply the following CSS code to your Blazor Diagram component:

 ```cshtml
 <style>